niralishah130/azure-docs/articles/azure-government/documentation-government-openshift-in-hardened-zero-trust-azure-environment.md

 # OpenShift in a Hardened Zero Trust Azure Environment

+## Prerequisities
+* Download az-cli

+## Steps
+* Change between lines of 5-25 of parameters in deploy-vars.ps1
+* Run install.ps1
+* Wait for install to complete

 This article defines and helps you execute a production-ready DevSecOps environment for Government workloads that is seamlessly configured, deployed, and governed on Azure.

 ## Benefits of the solution